 7:30pm, 14 March 2024

-We were joined by 20 women and non-bonary folk for a walk up the Slag Heap.
-As the beginning of community research for our first exhibition of 2024, under|visible, this night walk asked the community to simply be next to and notice the Slag Heap’s presence as both site and metaphor.
+We were joined by 20 women and non-binary folk for a walk up the slag heap.
+As the beginning of community research for our first exhibition of 2024, under|visible, this night walk asked the community to simply be next to and notice the slag heap’s presence as both site and metaphor.
 By torch light, we walked in groups and alone exploring the particular architecture, geology and cultural landscape of this site.

 Images: Imperial Lakes and Slag Heap walks, Wilyakali Country, 2024.
 Photos: Verity Nunan and Hester Lyon.